shamoons/angular-introduction-website/README.md

 If you don't have coffeescript, you should get it globally via `npm install -g coffee-script`.

 Once that's done, just type `coffee server.coffee` and you're up and running!

+For unit tests, you may want to install karma as well: `npm install -g karma`